Pawventures

 This post may contain affiliate links.
 Disclosure

-The pet travel industry has exploded in recent years, and much of that growth has been driven by dog owners.
+The pet travel industry has grown substantially in recent years, and much of that growth has been driven by dog owners.
 But cat parents are catching up fast.
-According to recent travel surveys, cat travel has seen a 40 percent increase since 2023, fueled by better carriers, airline-friendly products, and a growing community of “adventure cat” enthusiasts sharing their journeys on social media.
+Cat travel has seen a 40 percent increase since 2023, fueled by better carriers, airline-friendly products, and a growing community of “adventure cat” enthusiasts sharing their journeys on social media.

-Whether you are planning a cross-country road trip, a flight to visit family, or an international adventure, this guide covers everything you need to know about traveling with your cat safely and comfortably.
+Whether you are planning a cross-country road trip, a flight to visit family, or an international adventure, this guide covers everything you need to know about traveling with your cat safely and comfortably in 2026.

 Before You Go: Is Your Cat a Good Travel Candidate?